Will the coronavirus die out as the weather warms?

 That said, the Chinese government’s senior medical adviser, Zhong Nanshan, told Reuters he is hopeful the coronavirus outbreak could be over by spring.

-The epidemiologist, who helped with the country’s response to the SARS nearly two decades ago, told the outlet the virus may peak this later this month before cases plateau and then decline.
+The epidemiologist, who helped with the country’s response to SARS nearly two decades ago, told the outlet the virus may peak this later this month before cases plateau and then decline.
 Zhong — citing “mathematical modeling, recent events, and government action,” according to Reuters — hypothesized that the outbreak could be over by April.